Loading ...

 flexible working hours

-This in-depth article is dedicated to business owners who are hesitating on the implementation of flexible working hours in their company.
-Also for those who aren’t sure where to start.
-Let’s keep it simple.
+This in-depth article is dedicated to business owners who are hesitant about implementing flexible working hours in their companies, as well as for those who aren’t sure where to start.
+Let’s simplify it.
 If your business doesn’t become flexible, it’s unlikely to have a future.

-A new poll from the Trades Union Congress (TUC) has revealed that many companies are turning down employee requests for flexible working hours.
-The survey has revealed that:
+A new poll from the Trades Union Congress (TUC) has shown that many companies are rejecting employee requests for flexible working hours.
+The survey indicates that:

 • 30% of employees told the TUC that their request to work flexibly has been rejected.